UT-ADL/autoware_mini_practice/practice_4/README.md

 # Practice 4 - Global planner

 In this practice, we will be using a map.
 Map is in [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) format.
 Your task will be to write a global planner that finds the shortest route from the vehicle's current location to the goal point.
-The path should then be converted to a `Lane` message so that the `pure_pursuit_follower`, a node you wrote in the previous practice, could use it for path following.
+The path should then be converted to a `Path` message so that the `pure_pursuit_follower`, a node you wrote in the previous practice, could use it for path following.

 #### Additional files provided
-   - [launch/practice_4.launch](https://owncloud.ut.ee/owncloud/s/GmNaQwz7XLAkZFi) - a launch file that should run without errors at the end of the practice
+   - [launch/practice_4.launch](launch/practice_4.launch) - a launch file that should run without errors at the end of the practice
-   - [rviz/practice_4.rviz](https://owncloud.ut.ee/owncloud/s/DFReonyd9KJz6RJ) - RViz config file for visualizing the topics.
+   - [rviz/practice_4.rviz](rviz/practice_4.rviz) - RViz config file for visualizing the topics.

 ### Expected outcome
 * General level understanding of the global planner tasks